DiniFarb/codewars_readme_stats/README.md

 # codewars stats

-Display your codewars stats in github readme.
+Display your codewars stats in your github readme.

 Example:

 [![Codewars](https://github.r2v.ch/codewars?user=andreasvogt89&name=true)](https://www.codewars.com/users/andreasvogt89)

-Just replace `username` in the string below by yours and place it in your github profile readme
+Just replace all `username` values in the string below by your codewars username and place it in your github profile readme
 ```
 [![Codewars](https://github.r2v.ch/codewars?user=username)](https://www.codewars.com/users/username)
 ```

-or if you want yor name instead of your username displayed use the parameter `name=true` like:
+or if you want your codewars `name` instead of `username` displayed, use the parameter `name=true` like:
 ```
 [![Codewars](https://github.r2v.ch/codewars?user=username&name=true)](https://www.codewars.com/users/username)
 ```